valory-xyz/autonolas-governance/README.md

 The finalized contract ABIs for deployment and their number of optimization passes are located here: [ABIs](https://github.com/valory-xyz/autonolas-governance/blob/main/abis).

+## Comparison of veOLAS and Curve Voting Escrow (veCRV) contracts via forking
+Several test scripts have been written in order to compare the behavior of veOLAS and veCRV, which can be found here: [veCompare](https://github.com/valory-xyz/autonolas-governance/blob/main/scripts/veCompare).

+The original Voting Escrow ABI is located here: [veCRV ABI](https://github.com/valory-xyz/autonolas-governance/blob/main/abis/test/veCRV.json).

 ## Code optimizations and best practices
 The list of optimization considerations and best practices exercised during the development of Autonolas governance can be found [here](https://github.com/valory-xyz/autonolas-governance/blob/main/docs/optimizations.md).